Anmol-Baranwal/handle-multiple-issues/Contributing.md

 - If you're unable to find an open issue addressing the problem, open a new one using this [bug template](https://github.com/Anmol-Baranwal/handle-multiple-issues/issues/new).
 Be sure to include a **title and clear description**, and as much relevant information as possible.

 ## What should I know before submitting a pull request or issue

+> We adhere to [SemVer 2.0](https://semver.org/spec/v2.0.0.html) to the best of our ability.

 This workflow is written in [TypeScript](https://www.typescriptlang.org/), a typed variant of JavaScript, and we use [Prettier](https://prettier.io/) to get a consistent code style.